fahadshaon/secure-file-transfer/Readme.md

 This project is done as a part of [Network Security](http://go.utdallas.edu/cs6349.001.13f) course, I did in UT Dallas in Fall 2013.
 Please refer to [requirement document](https://docs.google.com/file/d/0B2OZg77xly1YY0U1SlFtMUozeWM/edit) for details of the requirements.
-In short, we needed to design a [Kerberos](http://en.wikipedia.org/wiki/Kerberos_(protocol)), which includes a *Authentication Server* that authenticates clients and provides tokens for *Master File Server* and *Department File Servers*.
+In short, we needed to design a [Kerberos](http://en.wikipedia.org/wiki/Kerberos_(protocol) alike protocol, which includes a *Authentication Server* that authenticates clients and provides tokens for *Master File Server* and *Department File Servers*.
 Client only communicate with master server that relays client's request for file to department server and response from department server to client.
 In addition all these communications are encrypted.